The War on Women

 I did not decide to revisit it again until the Standard Policy on Periods of Physical Placement appeared, in a couple of family cases, where both individuals I had known.
 What was significant in one case was that it was a high earner career mom.
 It was no surprise to me that she was paying child support as I had seen so many moms and dads’ names appearing on warrant list for non-payment of child support.

-This is the point that two new concerns were brought to my attention, possibly hundreds if not thousands of tax intercepts on manipulated family cases and commitment orders with no due process in Eau Claire County.
-A few Wisconsin Department of Revenue agents in Eau Claire knew I knew of the tax intercepts being triggered by manipulated family cases.
+This is the point that two new concerns were brought to my attention, possibly hundreds if not thousands of tax intercepts on fixed outcome family cases and commitment orders with no due process in Eau Claire County.
+A few Wisconsin Department of Revenue agents in Eau Claire (Ancillary Claire County muscle) knew I knew of the tax intercepts being triggered by were by means of fixing family cases.
 I thought at this level, action would be taken, it was, against myself and businesses year in and year out for I believe the exposure.

 Alarm bells going off once again...
 This forced me to go back and reevaluate everything.
 I was not happy about doing this knowing my many in-person conversations with and letters written to the Eau Claire County Sheriff Ron Cramer.
 I told the Sheriff on one occasion in 2009 in detail what I had uncovered, and that I wanted him to refer the case to the Eau Claire County District Attorney Richard White for review and that it was urgent.

 I knew retribution would be imminent after conversations with the Sheriff and the then Eau Claire County Treasurer Larry Lokken that day.
 I discussed in detail with the county treasurer what I had uncovered, and could a financial audit be done?
 (This is the same question "I" posed to Eau Claire County Finance Director Scott Rasmussen months earlier) The county treasurers exact words to me after a very long conversation (with a beet red face) was “I will tell you everything you want to know after I retire”.
-My exposing family case manipulation that day to the county treasurer on funding discrepancies and possibly hundreds and hundreds of commitment orders, without due process I believed fueled much of the Sheriff’s lead retribution in the days and year’s following.
-I believe the Sherriff and the Eau Claire Chief of Police at the time were intimately knowledgeable of my discoveries and I think they knew if what I had uncovered was revealed, it would up-end the quest for a new fifty-million-dollar jail, careers and reputations.
+My exposing the fixing of family law cases that day to the county treasurer on funding discrepancies and possibly hundreds and hundreds of commitment orders, without due process I believed fueled much of the Sheriff’s lead retribution in the days and year’s following.
+I believe the Sherriff and the Eau Claire Chief of Police at the time were intimately knowledgeable of my discoveries and I think they knew if what I had uncovered was revealed, it would up-end the quest for a new fifty-million-dollar jail, along side careers and reputations.
 Did the Sherriff, Chief of Police, District Attorney and the county treasurer assume in 2009 an internal county fraud scheme was about to be revealed?
-(Content Added in 2016 - The investigation years later by Eau Claire law enforcement into the Eau Claire County treasurer was at best a quarter measure, the scope of the investigation I believe was intentionally narrowed to protect other agencies and department that may have had knowledge.)
+(Content between the parentheses added in 2016 - The investigation years later by Eau Claire law enforcement into the Eau Claire County treasurer was at best a quarter measure, the scope of the investigation I believe was intentionally narrowed to protect other agencies and departments that may have had knowledge and or were involved.)

 Many things come to me when I least expect it and "it" finally did...like a lightning bolt.
-What I believe, is one of many intents of the Standard Policy On Periods Of Physical Placement, I believe it is to covertly and silently strip single parent moms of equality and punish high income earner career moms from ever considering a shared 50/50 placement schedule with a biological father.
+What I believe is one of many intents of the Standard Policy On Periods Of Physical Placement, is to covertly and silently strip single parent moms of equality and punish high income earner career moms from ever considering a shared 50/50 placement schedule with an unimpeachable biological father.
 Yet at this point, still no clear pathway to who all is involved, but there is enough evidence to establish clear and decisive agency to agency financial collusion was taking place in Eau Claire County.

 How did I come to this conclusion?
 I was thinking about my daughters as breadwinner single parent moms being forced into the Standard Policy On Periods Of Physical Placement and how it would not only instantly impoverish them, it would also disrupt any immediate career ambitions, dreams of shattering a glass ceiling and being equal to men within the business world.
 If my daughters decided to a 50/50 placement schedule, they would get punished with a high child support order and every other weekend parenting schedule known as the Standard Policy on Periods of Physical Placement.
 Such a blow would set them back an easy ten years or longer to establish themselves on a career path that would "afford" them an independent lifestyle they could only dream of.